bartolialberto/internet-dependencies/README.md

 ![Database scheme](https://github.com/BoniFederico/web-dependencies-migration-tool/blob/main/db.jpg "Sqlite database scheme")

-This software is a migration tool (composed of 3 Jupiter notebook) that import a database with the above structure in the graph-based database Neo4j.
+This software is a migration tool (composed of 3 Jupyter notebook) that import a database with the above structure in the graph-based database Neo4j.

 ### Nodes:
 Final nodes name are the one described in the paper (except from landing_name nodes, that became web_server nodes):